OscarSLopez09/Lambda-Serverless-App-Security/README.md

 * On Postman paste the Invoke URL and click on Send
 * We get the {"message":"Forbidden"}
+* Getting the "Forbidden" message means that is workinng
 <img src="https://github.com/OscarSLopez09/Lambda-Serverless-App-Security/blob/main/Images/security18.PNG" height="90%" width="90%" alt="Disk Sanitization Steps"/>

-* API is requesting to use the API key to give access to the news sentiment
+Now we need to configure the API key with Postman to be able to access the API Gateway.

 * To configure the API key we click on Headers
 * On key field type - x-api-key
 * Value field paste the API key